A treble treble

 1992 - We secured our first away win in the newly-formed Premier League, at the eighth attempt, as a last-minute Ronnie Rosenthal goal handed us a 1-0 win at Queens Park Rangers in a Monday night game live on Sky.
 John Barnes played his 200th reds game that night.

 2000 - Steve Staunton played his 148th and final reds game, having been recalled from his loan spell with Crystal Palace.
 It came as we returned from a UEFA Cup Third Round first leg match at Greek champions Olympiacos with a 2-2 draw, having led for much of the game through goals from Nick Barmby and Steven Gerrard.
 Alekos Alexandris bagged a brace for the home side.
+On the same day, future red Alberto Aquilani played for Italy Under-16’s as they lost 2-1 to Brazil.

 A derby thriller